 The -p switch requires you to specify the directory path to a saved Profile and the -s switch in this command enforces execution of selected Test Cases only.

-If you are using the -s switch and you have not selected any Test Cases, as described in Saving a Profile, the ptmcli.exe will report shortly after it begins running that it “Finished running test cases”, which means that no tests were actually run.
-If this occurs, simply remove the -s switch from the ptmcli.exe command string and run ptmcli.exe again.
+If you are using the -s switch and you have not selected any Test Cases, as described in Saving a Profile, the PTMCli.exe will report shortly after it begins running that it “Finished running test cases”, which means that no tests were actually run.
+If this occurs, simply remove the -s switch from the PTMCli.exe command string and run PTMCli.exe again.

 Confirm that the Test Case execution results begin to appear in the command console.

-With ptmcli.exe, test progress typically appears as % complete at the command line while the test results scroll through the command shell display.
+With PTMCli.exe, test progress typically appears as % complete at the command line while the test results scroll through the command shell display.